AdobeDocs/campaign-standard.en/help/designing/using/faq-email-designer.md

 For more information, refer to [Styles](../../designing/using/styles.md)

-## Which fonts are available ?
+## Which fonts are available?

-When editing styles, only the web fonts officially supported by most email clients are available.
+When editing styles, only the web fonts officially supported by most email clients are availableby default through the UI.
+Using custom fonts requires to update the HTML code.